 Sims 3 Pets is second on my list, because it has fun game play with horses and so much more.
 It is a combination of Sims 3 base game and Sims 3 Pets expansion pack.

-You need the base game to Play Sims 3 Pets.
-This is a single-player simulation and sort of roleplaying game.
+You need the base game to play The Sims 3 Pets.
+This is a one-player simulation and role-playing game.

 Playing Sims 3 Pets

 I love this game because you can live out your life in the game as you want to, look how you want and own, breed, train and compete horses.